Singapore Airlines & Corporate Responsibility

 As an international airline, SIA recognises the importance of contributing to the communities we serve.
 We provide support to various charitable organisations through complimentary and rebated air tickets, corporate donations, staff involvement and other forms of support.

-In addition, our Australian office has appointed The Smith Family, which supports disadvantaged children through education, and Lille Fro Foundation, which is committed to providing education and training to children and families from small communities difficult to reach due to their geographic isolation and circumstances, as our two official charities in Australia, providing support across their programmes and fundraising drives.
+In addition, our Australian office has adopted The Smith Family, which supports disadvantaged children through education, and Lille Fro Foundation, which is committed to providing education and training to children and families from small communities difficult to reach due to their geographic isolation and circumstances, as our two official charities in Australia, providing support across their programmes and fundraising drives.

 As part of our efforts to strengthen Singapore's image as a world-class destination for sporting events, the Singapore Airlines International Cup horse race was established in 2000.
 The annual event draws the participation of top horses and renowned jockeys from all over the world.